mbourgey/CBW_HTseq_module4/solutions/_vcf1.md

 Genotypes are given per individuals in the 10+ columns.

-Based on the FORMAT description the genotype (GT) is the first information provided (separated by `:`).
+Based on the FORMAT description, the genotype (GT) is the first information provided (separated by `:`).

 3 different values are available: